Aklilu-Mandefro/registration-and-login-app-using-react-express-and-mongodb/README.md

 <img src="https://i.imgur.com/I0S3fzE.gif"/>

-## Please give this repo a ⭐ if it was helpful to you.
+## Please give this repo a ⭐ if you found it helpful.